sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 ![Dropout Rates across different Demographics in Mono County from 2017-2022](/images/Dropout_Rates_across_different_Demographics_in_Mono_County_from_2017-2022.png)
 ![Dropout Rates across different Demographics in Plumas County from 2017-2022](/images/Dropout_Rates_across_different_Demographics_in_Plumas_County_from_2017-2022.png)

 From the charts, it can be observed that Homeless(SH) students had the highest dropout rates for all 5 counties except for Nevada in 2022.
 It was interesting to see that for Nevada County, the top 3 Demogrphic Groups in Dropout Rates are Enligsh Learners(SE), Socioeconimically Disadvanteged (SS) and Foster (SF).
+It also important and worrying to note that the Dropout Rates for English Learners in Nevada County were the highest among all other Demographics and Counties in the 5 Counties.

 Another interesting observation was that unlike the other Counties, the Droprates of Inyo County varied consistently among the various Demographic Subgroups through the whole period from 2016-2017 to 2021-2022.

-Another useful observation was that Plumas County, the Dropout rates for Homeless Students gradually increased from 2017 - 2022, which shows that the number of Homeless Students had been consistnetly increasing by proportion in the period.

 **Question 5: For the Top 5 Countries with the highest Dropout rates in 2022, which County had the highest Proportion of Senior Year Students who are still enrolled and which County had the lowest graduation rate?**